ivancuric/js-perf/README.md

 ![enter image description here](https://rawgit.com/ivancuric/js-perf/master/Screen%20Shot%202017-11-14%20at%2015.58.55.png)

 Ouch.
-While this image covers the parse and build time of the JS (more on that later) and not general performance.
+While this image covers the parse and build time of the JS (more on that later) and not general performance, it's strongly correallated.

+So

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0MDYxMzgyMV19
+eyJoaXN0b3J5IjpbLTE0NDg4NTY4NjBdfQ==
 -->